Find an Answer

 2. Select the account owner from the drop-down menu.

 3. Enter an email address where rejected (i.e., bounced) emails should be redirected.
 The account email address will be used by default if this field is blank.

 If you use Slack as your chat client, you can set up an integration with Slack that allows you to create trigger(s) within Service Desk to notify your Slack channel when conditions of your trigger(s) are met.

 The API token is used to integrate the account with the Service Desk API.

-Note: The Service Desk API has not yet been transitioned to the Citrix Developer Portal.
+Note: The Service Desk API has not yet been transitioned to the GoTo Developer Portal.

 Service Desk offers a few beta features (known as "labs" features) that account administrators can turn on and off for the entire account, which enables users to try out new and in-development features in their "as is" state.
 In addition, the page allows account administrators to opt-in to potential upcoming features, which allows the Service Desk development team to gauge interest in possible new features before devoting time to their development (e.g., customizable report columns, discussions hosted on a separate comments tab, etc.).
 See Enable Beta Features (Labs) for more information about the available labs features.